RayyanSeliya/tutorial/content/en/40-deploy/02-pipeline.md

     - `servicedef.yaml`: Copy from your `/src/deploy/ecs/simple/servicedef.yaml` and rename `serviceName`.
     - `taskdef.yaml`: Copy from your `/src/deploy/ecs/simple/taskdef.yaml` and rename `family`.
 - For **AWS Lambda**:
-  - You will create a function from your own Python source code using a canary deployment strategy.
+  - You will create a function from Python source code using a canary deployment strategy.
-  - Edit `lambda/canary/function.yaml`: Copy from your `src/deploy/lambda/simple/function.yaml` and rename the `name`.
+  - Edit `lambda/canary/function.yaml`: Edit the `role` field.
   - **No need to build or upload a ZIP file manually.
 PipeCD will package and deploy your function automatically.**
 - For **Terraform**:
   - You will generate a file on local with plan->approval->apply pipeline.